apache/trafficcontrol/docs/source/api/v1/to_extensions.rst

 	"alerts": [{
 		"level": "success",
 		"text": "Check Extension Loaded."
-	}]}
+	},
+	{
+		"level": "warning",
+		"text": "This endpoint is deprecated, please use POST /servercheck/extensions instead" }]}

 ..
 [1] No roles are required to use this endpoint, however access is controlled by username.
 Only the reserved user ``extension`` is permitted the use of this endpoint.